 Keep track of your monthly expenses and savings.

-Keep track of your Net Worth
+Keep track of your Net Worth.

-Keep track of your goals
+Keep track of your goals and stay motivated.

-Keep track of your retirement savings
+Keep track of your retirement savings and how much you need to retire.

 Whatever you decide, just keep track of your finances and adapt when necessary.